cloudfoundry/community/toc/rfc/rfc-draft-multiple-github-orgs.md

 ## Summary

-CFF documentation and automation MUST be updated to be able to handle multiple Github Orgs.
+CFF community documentation and automation MUST be updated to be able to handle multiple Github Orgs.

 ## Problem